 Tell me more

-Other tests, such as the neurologic examination and MRI (if performed), are normal.
 Some children will have learning difficulties and behavioral problems during the period of time that they have seizures.
-The problems typically disappear once the seizures stop and the EEG reverts to normal.
+The problems typically disappear once the seizures stop and the EEG goes back to normal.

-Because the seizures may be infrequent and usually occur at night, many children do not take any seizure medicines for BRE.
-Medication may be prescribed if a child has daytime seizures, a learning disorder, a mild mental handicap, or frequent seizures during sleep.
 The seizures usually can be controlled by any of the common seizure medicines.
-Neurontin (gabapentin), Trileptal (oxcarbazepine), Tegretol or Carbatrol (carbamazepine), Keppra (levetiracetam) or Vimpat (lacosamide) are most often prescribed in the United States.
+Trileptal or Trokendi XR (oxcarbazepine), Tegretol or Carbatrol (carbamazepine), Neurontin (gabapentin), Zonegran (zonisamide), Keppra (levetiracetam) or Vimpat (lacosamide) are most often prescribed in the United States.